Chapter 9 Mixed Effects Models

 # fit random intercepts model

-model <- lmer(Reaction ~ Days + (1 + Days | Group), data = sleep_groups)
+<- lmer(Reaction ~ Days + (1 + Days | Group), data = sleep_groups) model

 ## Warning in checkConv(attr(opt, "derivs"), opt$par, ctrl = control$checkConv, :